gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 ## GitHub repository page

-If you want to use a [custom domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/), don't add the pathPrefix as it will cause pathing issues.
+If you want to use a [custom domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/), don't add the pathPrefix as it will cause navigation issues.
 The site will be at the root of the domain, rather than in a subdirectory like `http://username.github.io/reponame/`, and you will be redirected to a 404.

 Add a `deploy` script to `package.json`